 - Keep parents in the loop.
 I don’t suggest every time a child is defiant or acts out you call the parents but if you are seeing a pattern make sure you are communicating with the parents.
 When parents and teachers work together the child benefits.

 What about special needs?

-I have used all the tactics above in classrooms with children with special needs however when a child has special needs that affect his or her behavior you often need very specific tactics for behavior management, and even the day to day can be varied.
+I have used all the tactics above in classrooms with children with special needs however when a child has special needs that affect his or her behavior, you often need very specific tactics for behavior management, and even the day-to-day can be varied.
 This is where working closely with parents, any other professionals in the child’s life, and of course, your administration is key.
-If you are in a public setting you should have a 504 or an IEP to follow but if you are a church, private, or daycare you may have to take the lead to advocate for the child’s needs in your class.
-I will say this, when you know the child’s needs surpass that of your school you must let the parents know, children deserve to be in an environment where they get their needs met and sometimes that is not our preschool classrooms.
-Part of our jobs as professionals is to find the programs that can meet our students needs even if they are not our, a great place to start is your state or provincial early intervention program.
+If you are in a public setting, you should have a 504 or an IEP to follow but if you are a church, private, or daycare you may have to take the lead to advocate for the child’s needs in your class.
+I will say this; when you know the child’s needs surpass that of your school, you must let the parents know, that children deserve to be in an environment where they get their needs met and sometimes that is not our preschool classrooms.
+Part of our jobs as professionals is to find the programs that can meet our students’ needs even if they are not our, a great place to start is your state or provincial early intervention program.

 If you are interested in getting the best behavior out of your students it’s more than just addressing behavior when it is challenging.
 Learn more with my FREE 7 day e-course.
 Learn more here.